Message from healthcare workers to community: ‘Help us help you’

 CENTRAL VALLEY, Calif.
-(KGPE) – COVID-19 cases and hospitalizations across the Central Valley are showing no signs of slowing down.
+(KSEE) – COVID-19 cases and hospitalizations across the Central Valley are showing no signs of slowing down.

 “Our hospitals are continuing to report shortages of both the space as well as the staff to care for patients,” Fresno County Interim Health Officer Dr. Rais Vohra said.